-VCC's Centre for Continuing Studies has been meeting the needs of part-time adult learners for 40 years. - Providing more than 40 professional certificate/diploma programs - Facilitating career entry and advancement - Enhancing employment and earning potential - Catering to the professional adult learner - Featuring instructors with expertise and credibility - Connecting to lifelong learning and networking opportunities
+VCC's Centre for Continuing Studies has been meeting the needs of part-time adult learners for 40 years. - Providing over 40 professional certificate/diploma programs - Facilitating career entry, advancement and change - Enhancing employment and earning potential - Catering to the professional adult learner - Featuring instructors with expertise and credibility - Connecting to lifelong learning and networking opportunities Register online!
+Click Vere!

+WWW-VCC-Ca

+Vancouver Community College

 Check out our evening, weekend and daytime offerings inside.